 I do not want to insinuate that what we have done might work for your child - and thus set up for you expectations that might not become a reality.
 However, at the same time, I feel that not sharing the things that have helped us would be a true disservice to others who are looking for help.

 So here is a brief history of our path with autism.
 Some successes.
 Some "failures".
 What we have done and what we are doing now.
 And what I think is perhaps the best supportive technique of all.

 Natural Supports for Autism

 1. Occupational Therapy

-We did quite a bit of OT at the beginning of our journey with autism--both in house and in various clinic.
+We did quite a bit of OT at the beginning of our journey with autism--both in-house and in various clinics.
 Sensory Integration, massage, touch, and brushing were all part of what we worked on.
-It was time consuming to keep going to clinics, so eventually we pulled most of it in house and did various therapies with balls, etc.
+It was time consuming to keep going to clinics, so eventually we pulled most of it in-house and did various therapies with balls, etc.

 I have to say that we enjoyed it and I think our son did improve with this therapy.